-The role of Eni's Board

-Commitment, awareness, dissemination of the compliance culture and training

-The Board of Directors plays a fundamental role with regard to Model 231 issues since it has reserved to itself the power to approve the general part of the Model 231 and the above-mentioned MSG on the Compliance model concerning corporate liability for the Italian subsidiaries, and to establish and appoint the members of the Watch Structure of Eni SpA, on whose activities it receives periodic reporting through the CEO.
+The role of Eni's Board Commitment, awareness, dissemination of the compliance culture and training The Board of Directors plays a fundamental role with regard to Model 231 issues since it has reserved to itself the power to approve the general part of the Model 231 and the above-mentioned MSG on the Compliance model concerning corporate liability for the Italian subsidiaries, and to establish and appoint the members of the Watch Structure of Eni SpA, on whose activities it receives periodic reporting through the CEO.
 The CEO is responsible for implementing and updating Model 231, in compliance with the powers conferred to him by the Model itself.

-The role of the Watch Structure

-The Eni Watch Structure ensures the preservation and facilitates the distribution, which may be done using internal regulatory instruments, to the relevant Company units of information on sensitive activities and control standards approved by the CEO during Model 231 updates.

-The disciplinary system

-Furthermore, in accordance with provisions of the law, a disciplinary system for punishing any violations of Model 231 and failure to comply with corporate procedures for implementing control system were incorporated into the Model.

-Training on 231

-In 2018, Eni continued to provide e-learning training on aspects of the Code of Ethics and on Model 231 issues, for low-level employees-newly hired employees, young graduates, managers and top managers, with the degree of further training diversified by roles and positions.

-Anti-Corruption Compliance Programme
+The role of the Watch Structure The Eni Watch Structure ensures the preservation and facilitates the distribution, which may be done using internal regulatory instruments, to the relevant Company units of information on sensitive activities and control standards approved by the CEO during Model 231 updates.
+The disciplinary system Furthermore, in accordance with provisions of the law, a disciplinary system for punishing any violations of Model 231 and failure to comply with corporate procedures for implementing control system were incorporated into the Model.
+Training on 231 In 2019, Eni continued to provide e-learning training on aspects of the Code of Ethics and on Model 231 issues, for low-level employees-newly hired employees, young graduates, managers and top managers, with the degree of further training diversified by roles and positions.
+Anti-Corruption Compliance Programme la secondar es vith the "second slaver es" win sinte surveyed in the Code of Ethics.
+En i has desided

-Rules and controls for preventing corruption

-In accordance with the principle of "zero tolerance" of corruption expressed in the Code of Ethics, Eni has sought to manage other risks which may be encountered by the Company in its business activities by implementing a comprehensive system of rules and controls to prevent corruption-related crimes (the Anti-Corruption Compliance Programme).
+Rules and controls for preventing corruptionIn accordance with the "zero tolerance" principle - expressed in the Code of Ethics, Eni has decided to respond to the high risks that the company faces in carrying out its business activities, by implementing a comprehensive system of rules and controls aimed to prevent corruption-related crimes (the Anti- Corruption Compliance Programme).

-The Eni Anti-Corruption Compliance Programme is characterised by its dynamism and constant attention to evolving national and international legislation and best practices.
-It was developed in accordance with the applicable anti-corruption legislation and with international conventions, including the United Nations Convention Against Corruption, the US Foreign Corrupt Practices Act and the UK Bribery Act.
+The Eni Anti-Corruption Compliance Programme, characterised by its dynamism and constant attention to the evolving national and international legislation and best practices, was developed in accordance with the applicable anti-corruption legislation and with international conventions, including the United Nations Convention Against Corruption, the US Foreign Corrupt Practices Act and the UK Bribery Act.
 The primary internal rules are currently represented by the Anti-Corruption MSG and additional detailed regulatory instruments that constitute the reference framework for identifying the risk areas and control instruments that the Company provides personnel to prevent and counteract the risk of corruption.
-All the subsidiaries of Eni, in Italy and abroad, adopt both the Anti-Corruption MSG and all the other anti-corruption regulatory instruments through a resolution of their Board of Directors.
+All Eni's subsidiaries, in Italy and abroad adopt, by resolution of their the Board of Directors, both the Anti-Corruption MSG and all the other anti-corruption regulatory instruments.

-Eni also does all it can to ensure that the Company and the entities in which Eni has a non-controlling interest comply with the standards set out in its internal anti-corruption rules, adopting and maintaining an adequate internal control system that complies with the requirements of anti-corruption legislation.
+Eni does its utmost to ensure that both the Company and the entities in which Eni has a noncontrolling interest comply with the standards laid down in its internal anti-corruption rules, adopting and maintaining an adequate internal control system that complies with the requirements of anticorruption legislation.

-To ensure that its Anti-Corruption Compliance Programme is effective, in 2010 Eni created a dedicated organisational unit that is charged with providing specialist anti-corruption assistance to Eni and its subsidiaries in Italy and abroad.
+To ensure the effectiveness of the Anti-Corruption Compliance Programme, in 2010 Eni established a dedicated organisational unit providing specialist anti-corruption assistance to Eni and its subsidiaries in Italy and abroad.
 The unit is within the "Integrated Compliance" Department, reporting directly to the Chief Executive Officer.